davidchesnut/sp-general-docs/docs/add-in-scoped-external-content-types-in-sharepoint-2013.md

 ```

-> [!Important]
+> [!IMPORTANT]
 > Only one BDC model file can be included per add-in.
-While the file name in this example is BDCMetadata.bdcm, the model file can actually be any name you choose as long as the file name matches that is in the  **Path** attribute of the BDC model file.
+While the file name in this example is BDCMetadata.bdcm, the model file can actually be any name you choose as long as the file name matches that is in the **Path**attribute of the BDC model file.

-> [!Note]
+> [!NOTE]
 > Only Open Data protocol (OData) connections are allowed for add-in-scoped external content types.